Hands typing on a laptop while working on copy for a private practice therapist website

 It looks like:

-• Clients who get your approach before the first call
+• Clients who get your approach before the first session

 • A caseload that fits the work you're trained to do